 Guided walks in Bold Park provide a unique bushland experience.
 Led by the Friends of Bold Park Bushland volunteer guides, the walks are held seasonally and showcase a stunning array of native plants and animals.
 They bring to life the park’s fascinating biodiversity, geology, turbulent history and current conservation projects.

 All guided walks are free and bookings are not required for individuals.
 Please contact the Friends of Bold Park Bushland if you have a group greater than five people who wish to attend.

 Visitors are encouraged to wear sturdy shoes, come dressed appropriately for the weather and to bring drinking water.
 Walks require a moderate level of fitness.

 View the events calendar for further details.

 Bold Park is an ideal location for self guided tours including bird watching, nature photography and bush walking.
 The Bold Park Visitor Guide is a handy tool for visitors who wish to enjoy the park at their own leisure and includes a map detailing the length, grade and duration for all walking trails.
-It is available for download via the brochures section or from the Western Australian Ecology Centre.
+It is available for download via the brochures section or you can pick up a hard copy from the Western Australian Ecology Centre.

 Reabold Hill Boardwalk

 Spectacular views can be seen from the Reabold Hill Boardwalk, the highest natural point on the Swan Coastal Plain in the metropolitan area.
 The raised boardwalk is designed for disabled access and interpretive signage is featured along the way to the summit where visitors can rest on the seats with shelter.